 Hard water doesn’t just make it tougher to clean your dishes, it also puts a beating on your dishwasher.
-Regardless to which dishwasher you choose, if you have hard water, you should still use a water softener to help get your dishes cleaner and to help prevent buildup.
-But, if you opt for a reliable dishwasher, this can extend the machine’s longevity.
+Regardless of which dishwasher you choose, if you have hard water, you should still use a water softener to help get your dishes cleaner and to help prevent buildup.
+But if you opt for a reliable dishwasher, this can extend the machine’s longevity.
 Whirlpool dishwashers are known for being tough, and this model is one of our favorites.

 The silverware basket is on the dishwasher door, so you have more space for your plates, cups, pots, and pans.
 And, because it has a TotalCoverage spray arm feature, the spray arms provide excellent coverage and increased water pressure.
 This dishwasher also works fast, cleaning dishes in one hour.
-It even has a sensor cycle that can automatically adjust fire based on your load and get your dishes as clean as possible.
+It even has a sensor cycle that can automatically adjust the cycle based on your load and get your dishes as clean as possible.

 Research and buying tips